richlamdev/tf-syslog-ng/README.md

 to provision an infrastructure with [Amazon Web Services (AWS)](https://aws.amazon.com/).
 The infrastructure is then configured via configuration management software [Ansible](https://www.ansible.com/).

 ## Purpose

-The primary purpose is to provide a temporary testing environment for testing Syslog-NG configuration.
+The primary purpose is to provide a temporary test environment for testing Syslog-NG configuration.

-A second purpose is to enable testing of mirroring syslog network traffic.
+The second purpose is to provide a test platform for mirroring syslog network traffic.

 ## Prerequisites

 ### Knowledge

 Although not strictly required, it would be ideal to have familiarity with the following.
-This will go a long way for potential changes to adopt to other applications or testing.
+This will be helpful for potential changes to adopt to other applications or testing.

 * Basic AWS knowledge.
 VPC/IGW/NATGW/NACLs/SG/EC2